 Granite composite sinks are almost always viewed as a good investment when increasing the sale value of the kitchen.
 Granite composite sinks are considered superior to the other two most popular kitchen sink materials—porcelain and fireclay.

-Solid-surface material such as Corian makes an extremely practical and attractive kitchen sink that now becomes more popular, but slightly below granite composite sink in durable and heat-resistant.
+Solid-surface material such as Corian makes an extremely practical and attractive kitchen sink that has now become more popular, but slightly below granite composite sink in durable and heat-resistant.
 Granite composite still holds the premium kitchen sink in terms of the most desirable sink material.
 Still, the lower cost and great performance of solid-surface material make it worth a careful look.